samoilovartem/flask_auth_api/README.md

 Docker: Platform for packaging and deploying applications in isolated containers.

-### Testing:

-Pytest + pytest coverage: Framework for writing and executing tests, with code coverage measurement.

 ### ORM:

 SQLAlchemy: SQL toolkit and Object-Relational Mapping library for database interactions.